 The Republic of Belarus became part of the Process in December 2010.

-In the period 2009-2010 the Process was led by the Czech Republic, supported by Hungary, Poland, Romania and Slovakia.
-Following the Senior Officials’ Meeting in December 2010 the leadership was handed over to Poland, which led the Process up until the end of the Prague Process Trageted Initiative in 2017.
-Since the second half of 2017 the Process is led collectivelly by the Strategic Group, which consists of the Czech Republic, Poland, Lithuania, Hungary, the European Commission and a country presiding in the EU at a specific point in time.
-During 2018, the Czech Republic will be the chairman of the Strategic Group and will lead the Prague Process.
+In the period 2009-2010, the Process was led by the Czech Republic, supported by Hungary, Poland, Romania and Slovakia.
+Following the Senior Officials’ Meeting in December 2010 the leadership was handed over to Poland, which led the Process up until the end of the Prague Process Targeted Initiative in 2017.
+Since the second half of 2017, the Process is led collectively by the Strategic Group, which consists of the Czech Republic, Poland, Lithuania, Hungary, the European Commission and a country presiding in the EU at a specific point in time.
+Since 2019, the Republic of Lithuania is charing the Prague Process Strategic Group.